StevenBromley/fluorescence_model/README.md

 The new version, saved under florpy_current, is intended for use with CO+ and uses the same 'base' code, with some improved functionality.
 Lines and level lists, as well as sample files showing how to run both the equilibrium and time-dependent models are provided.

+Note that the provided radiation fields are compressed in .tar.gz. files, since their raw size (100-200 mb) exceeds the limit for GitHub.
+If you want to use the radiation fields I provided, you'll need to un-tar them first.

 I've left the old documentation below for now until I have an updated document I am comfortable distributing.

 SJB